google/clusterfuzz/docs/using-clusterfuzz/workflows/fixing-a-bug.md

 # Fixing a bug

-Finding bugs is primarily useful if it can get get bugs fixed.
+Finding bugs is primarily useful if it can help get bugs fixed.
 To make fixing bugs easier, ClusterFuzz provides the necessary information to reproduce issues, and confirms that fixes are correct.